laravel-auto-presenter/laravel-auto-presenter/README.md

 }
 ```

-Then, in config/app.php add this line to your 'providers' array.
+Then, in your `config/app.php` add this line to your 'providers' array.

 ```php
 'McCool\LaravelAutoPresenter\LaravelAutoPresenterServiceProvider',